Saudi-led intervention in the Yemeni civil war: Airstrikes

-On 12 June Saudi jets bombed the UNESCO World Heritage Site of Sanaʽa Old City, killing at least six people and destroying some of the ancient buildings.
+On 12 June, Saudi jets bombed the UNESCO World Heritage Site of Sanaa Old City, killing at least six people and destroying some of the ancient buildings.
 UNESCO Director General Irina Bokova said in a statement that she is "profoundly distressed by the loss of human lives as well as by damage inflicted on one of the world's oldest jewels of Islamic urban landscape".
 Locals also condemned the action.

 On 23 September 2015, the Saudi-led coalition destroyed a ceramics factory in the town of Matnah.
 One civilian was killed and others were wounded.
 According to the BBC, the bomb is believed to have been produced in the United Kingdom by GEC-Marconi Dynamics.
 The factory's owner Ghalib al-Sawary told the BBC: "We built it over 20 years but to destroy it took only twenty minutes."
 Campaigners say this attack was a violation of the laws of war.

 On 26 October 2015 Médecins Sans Frontières reported that a coalition airstrike had completely destroyed a hospital they ran in Saada province's Haydan governorate, including the operating room.
 When the first strike hit an unused part of the hospital the facility was completely evacuated, so there were no direct casualties.
 A spokesman for the coalition forces, Brig-Gen Ahmed al-Asiri, denied responsibility for the attack.
 "With the hospital destroyed, at least 200,000 people now have no access to lifesaving medical care," MSF said.
 "This attack is another illustration of a complete disregard for civilians in Yemen, where bombings have become a daily routine," said Hassan Boucenine, MSF head of mission in Yemen.
 The GPS coordinates of the only hospital in the Haydan district were regularly shared with the Saudi-led coalition, and the roof of the facility was clearly identified with the MSF logo, he said.
 UNICEF said the hospital in Saada was the 39th health center hit in Yemen since March, when the violence escalated.
 "More children in Yemen may well die from a lack of medicines and healthcare than from bullets and bombs," its executive director Anthony Lake said in a statement.
 He added that critical shortages of fuel, medication, electricity and water could mean many more will close.
 Amnesty International said the strike may amount to a war crime and called for an independent investigation.

 In February 2016, the Saudis bombed the ancient citadel of Kawkaban, killing seven civilians.